jacaudi/nws/README.md

 Sunday Night         ---> 28F
 ```

-Check out the types in `noaa.go` for more details about fields returned by the weather API.
+Check out the types in `nws.go` for more details about fields returned by the weather API.